 We hold marketable securities that total \$409.2 million at June 30, 2008, and are considered to have Level 1 fair value inputs.
-In addition, we have derivative instruments, primarily interest rate swap agreements, with a gross liability balance of \$0.8 million, which are classified as having Level 2 inputs.
+In addition, we have derivative instruments, primarily interest rate swap agreements, with a gross liability balance of \$0.8 million, all of which are classified as having Level 2 inputs.

-4. Per Unit Data
+4. Per Share Data

-We determine basic earnings per unit based on the weighted average number of units outstanding during the period.
-We determine diluted earnings per unit based on the weighted average number of units outstanding combined with the incremental weighted average units that would have been outstanding assuming all dilutive potential common units were converted into units at the earliest date possible.
-The following table sets forth the computation of our basic and diluted earnings per unit.
+We determine basic earnings per share based on the weighted average number of shares of common stock outstanding during the period.
+We determine diluted earnings per share based on the weighted average number of shares of common stock outstanding combined with the incremental weighted average shares that would have been outstanding assuming all dilutive potential common shares were converted into shares at the earliest date possible.
+The following table sets forth the computation of our basic and diluted earnings per share.
+The amounts presented in the reconciliation below represent the common stockholders' pro rata share of the respective line items in the statements of operations and are after considering the effect of preferred dividends.